sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 # Contributions

-The contributions of this paper are:
+The main contributions of this paper include:

-- the first detailed study of the impact of conservatism
+- A detailed examination on conservative garbage collection, including the first detailed study of impacts of exact and conservative collectors in practice.

+- The idea of introducing an object map that precisely tracks alive objects to filter ambiguous roots.

+- The design, implementation, and evaluation of new conservative collectors that use the object map, against their prior conservative collectors.

 # Techniques